ywamsendai/ywamsendai-wiki/docs/fundraising.md

 ###YWAM

 A larger YWAM base in your country may be willing to set up a missions account for you and allow your supporters to send you funds through them.
 YWAM Honolulu has this service available for YWAM staff worldwide (though you may need to have a US bank account).
-If interested, please contact Staff Services at manoaaccounting@yahoo.com to have an account set up for this purpose.
+If interested, please contact [Staff Services](manoaaccounting@yahoo.com) to have an account set up for this purpose.
 There is a small processing fee on all gifts that would be processed through the account.
 It may be worth contacting larger YWAM bases near you about a similar service they may provide, or that they may know of for missionaries serving overseas.

 ###Missionary Donation Organisations